HYPERSPECTRAL IMAGING FOR ENVIRONMENTAL MONITORING

 Fluorescence map by Forschungszentrum Jülich

-Water quality is one of the major global concerns.
-Algae infestations, the effect of chemical effluents by agriculture, and the widely recognized issue of microplastics are typical research questions where hyperspectral imaging can be efficiently applied.
+Hyperspectral imaging is applied to assess water quality parameters such as chlorophyll content and turbidity, and detect harmful algal blooms and pollutants.
+Algae infestations, the effect of chemical effluents by agriculture, and microplastics are also typical issues where hyperspectral imaging can be efficiently applied.